chgebhardt/picam_sync_neuro/README.md

 2️⃣ Hardware Setup

 - Setup raspberry Pis as rpi1 and rpi2 and connect the respective Picams.
-- Connect Raspberries rpi2>rpi1 via a [FTDI Serial TTL-232 USB Cable](https://www.adafruit.com/product/70) and a [female RS232-to-TTL converter](https://www.amazon.com/MAX3232-Connector-Converter-Equipment-Upgrades/dp/B07PFB4MHR?keywords=RS232+to+TTL+adapter&linkCode=ll2&linkId=068289c5d86a3fea3e85f853d1c90e97&psc=1&qid=1567698272&s=gateway&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUExTUxVTTJIUDJSTEJGJmVuY3J5cHRlZElkPUEwNTgzMzQ3M0NJRU1EUVRJMElVViZlbmNyeXB0ZWRBZElkPUEwNjQ1MTg5MUxQNFRXTVRFQ0RHTSZ3aWRnZXROYW1lPXNwX2F0ZiZhY3Rpb249Y2xpY2tSZWRpcmVjdCZkb05vdExvZ0NsaWNrPXRydWU%3D&sr=8-1-spons).
-Otherwise, I basically followed
+- Connect Raspberries rpi2>rpi1 via the Serial TTL-232 connection.
+Otherwise, I basically followed [this](https://practicingelectronics.wordpress.com/2018/04/22/serial-port-for-a-raspberry-pi-using-a-usb-to-serial-adapter/).
-[this](https://practicingelectronics.wordpress.com/2018/04/22/serial-port-for-a-raspberry-pi-using-a-usb-to-serial-adapter/).
 - Set up an [Arduino as ISP](https://www.notesandvolts.com/2013/01/fun-with-arduino-arduino-as-isp.html) to copy the [arduino script for a blinking LED](https://github.com/chgebhardt/picam_sync_neuro/tree/main/code/arduino) on the ATMEGA328P microcontroller.